btarg/requiem-vault/GM/First Session/Library/Blue Flame.md

 The players can attempt to destroy the Blue Flame outright.
 This requires a coordinated effort, as the flame is resistant to most forms of damage.
 The Ichor Wraiths will attack relentlessly to protect it.

-#### Stats

-HP: 35

 **Resistances:**
 ⚔️ Phys: Reflect *(You can't punch a flame, ouch)*
-🧪 Chem: Resist *(Acid and poison won't do much here, but splashing the flame has a small effect on the Ichor Wraiths within)* 🌀 Psy: Null *(It doesn't have a mind or soul, therefore is immune to Psychic)* ✨ Vit: Resist *(This damages the flame, but not as much as you thought it would)*
+🧪 Chem: Resist *(Acid and poison won't do much here, but splashing the flame has a small effect on the Ichor Wraiths within)* ✨ Vit: Resist *(This damages the flame, but not as much as you thought it would)*

 **Weaknesses:**
 💥 Force: Weak *(You successfully attempt to blow out the flame with wind-based attacks)* 🌌 Void: Weak *(Special interaction, see [[#3. **Study the Flame**]])*

-**Immunities/Drain:**
+**Immunities:**
-🔥 Fire *(The flame absorbs Fire energy, healing for the amount of damage dealt)* ❄️ Cold *(The flame and the Ichor Wraiths are composed of the same magical substance)*
+🔥 Fire: Drain *(The flame absorbs Fire energy, healing for the amount of damage dealt)* ❄️ Cold: Null *(The flame and the Ichor Wraiths are composed of the same magical substance)* 🌀 Psy: Null *(It doesn't have a mind or soul, therefore is immune to Psychic)*
 #### **Successes**

+These occur when an attack connects.

 - **1 Success:** The flame flickers but remains intact.
 - **2 Successes:** The flame is significantly weakened, shrinking to half its former size, its unrelenting burning now slowed and candle-like.
   - No more Ichor Wraiths can spawn from failures when interacting with the flame.
-- **3 Successes:** With a final burst of energy, the flame is destroyed.
+- **3 Successes:** With a final burst of energy, the flame is extinguished.
 The remaining Ichor Wraiths instantly evaporate.
   - The players must succeed on a **DC 15 [[Saving Throws#Will|Will Save]]** or take **3d6 ❄️ Cold damage**.

 #### **Failures**

+These occur when an attack misses.

 - **1 Failure:** The flame retaliates, dealing **2d6 ❄️ Cold damage** to the attacker.
 - **2 Failures:** The flame surges with power, summoning 1 [[Ichor Wraith]] and dealing **2d6 ❄️ Cold damage** once again.